csassaman/CSE-1320---Intermediate-Programming/Dynamic Memory Allocation/README.md

 void * malloc(size_t size)
 ```

-- Allocated size byted and returns a pointer to the allocated memory.
+- Allocated `size` bytes and returns a pointer to the allocated memory.
 Memory is __not__ initialized
-- Function returns _* pointer_ to memory allocated
+- Function returns _* pointer_ to allocated memory
 - If the system cannot allocate memory, `NULL` is returned
   - `NULL` is also returned if `size` is zero
 - If you call `malloc` again for one pointer, you lose the pointer to the memory that was allocated, and you cannot free it later
-- returns `NULL` if memory cannot be assigned (check after using)
 - [malloc example](malloc_example.c)
 - [memory leak](memory_leak.c)